Other parts of this series:

 So to round out this series we’ll take a closer look at it, joined by my colleague Anne Mai Bertelsen.

-Anne is the Global Banking and Payments Industry Lead within Accenture Interactive.
+Anne is the Global Banking and Payments Industry Lead within Accenture Song.
 She has more than 20 years of experience helping payment and banking companies re-imagine their client experiences, and she is also a co-author of the Accenture Banking Consumer Study.

 The specter of commoditization